astevens246/AI-Frameworks_Final_Project/README.md

 You can modify the AI model and other parameters by editing the `GolfCoachAgent` class initialization in `main.py`.
 By default, the application uses the "gpt-3.5-turbo" model, but you can switch to other OpenAI models like "gpt-4o" for potentially better results (requires appropriate API access).

+## Credits and References

+This project was built with guidance from:

+- The Streamlit tutorial on building conversational apps: [Build conversational apps](https://docs.streamlit.io/develop/tutorials/chat-and-llm-apps/build-conversational-apps)